Manila Grand Opera House: History

-Another key event is the convention organized by the socialist and communist parties of the Philippines on November 7, 1938 where both parties officially merged as one, taking the name “Communist Party of the Philippines,” which was later renamed Communist Party of the Philippines-1930 (PKP-1930), in order to avoid confusion with the splinter group of the same name.
+Another key event is the convention organized by the socialist and communist parties of the Philippines on November 7, 1938, where both parties officially merged as one, taking the name “Communist Party of the Philippines,” which was later renamed Communist Party of the Philippines-1930 (PKP-1930), in order to avoid confusion with the splinter group of the same name.

 The theater served as the home for theater productions, operas and zarzuelas in the Manila area until the onset of World War II.
 Toribio Teodoro, then referred to as the "shoe king of the Philippines," acquired the property in 1942 and used the MGOH as his residence during the Japanese occupation and the Second Philippine Republic, at which his house and shoe factory were seized by Japanese forces.
 Floods and a fire damaged the theater in 1943 and 1944, respectively, with reconstruction efforts commencing after the war.

 By the 1950s, the theater, equipped with state-of-the-art equipment for both theatrical and cinematic productions, was dubbed its famous title "The Theater with a History."
 It provided daily entertainment for Manila residents, charging 85 centavos for admission to one theatrical production and one movie.
 In addition to plays and movie showings, balagtasan, operas, concerts and bodabil (vaudeville) performances were occasionally staged in the complex.
 Among the entertainers who performed at the theater in the 1950s were Pilita Corrales, Elizabeth Ramsey, Bayani Casimiro, and Bobby Gonzales.

 The theater's decline by the late 1960s has been attributed to the rise of television and cinema.

 Ownership of the complex shifted from the heirs of Teodoro to former Philippine Ambassador to Laos Antonio Cabangon Chua in the 1960s, by which then the MGOH had become a cinema.
 Part of Cabangon Chua's plan for the complex include the construction of a hotel at the complex.

 As economic activity shifted from the Avenida area to Makati in the 1970s, the MGOH was converted into what was then dubbed the largest nightclub in Manila: Chicks O'Clock, catering to the working class near the Avenida area.
 The continued slump in Avenida eventually forced the closure of the club and the demolition of the theater.

 Manila Grand Opera Hotel

 Partially fulfilling Cabangon Chua's vision for the site and as a contribution to the revival of the Avenida area, the Manila Grand Opera Hotel was constructed on the site of the former MGOH.
 The eight-storey hotel opened in August 2008, with its second building opening sometime in 2009.
 It will be the only hotel with a direct connection to the LRT Line 1, connecting to Doroteo Jose station, which is also rumored to be constructed on the MGOH grounds.

+MGOH's facilities include Ambassador A, B, C, D, E (8th floor), rooms (3rd-7th), casino and KTV bar (mezzanine), business center, meeting room 1, Multi Carats Jewelry shop, Circa 1900 bar and restaurant, New President Sharks Fin Seafood Restaurant, Mister Donut Coffee and swimming pool (1st floor).